Euclid preparation. Decomposing components of the extragalactic background light using multi-band intensity mapping cross-correlations: Introduction

 In a previous study the internal multi-band cross-power spectra of SPHEREx data alone were considered as a way to decompose principal components of the EBL \citep{Feng19}.
 Here, we consider the added information provided by external tracer fields.
-In particular, weak gravitational lensing (`cosmic shear') has matured into a leading cosmological probe of dark matter clustering and cosmic acceleration \citep{Kaiser92,Refregier03,Albrecht06,Peacock06,Mandelbaum18,Blake20}.
+In particular, weak gravitational lensing (cosmic shear) has matured into a leading cosmological probe of dark matter clustering and cosmic acceleration \citep{Kaiser92,Refregier03,Albrecht06,Peacock06,Mandelbaum18,Blake20}.
 The \Euclid mission \citep{EuclidSkyOverview} will map shapes and photometric redshifts for billions of galaxies over about 14\,000\,$\deg^2$, enabling high-precision tomographic shear and galaxy-clustering measurements \citep{Laureijs11}.
 Additional surveys such as the China Space Station Telescope (CSST; \citealt{Zhan11,Cao18}) and the Vera C.\ Rubin Observatory Legacy Survey of Space and Time (LSST; \citealt{LSST09,Ivezic19}) will further enrich the available data.

 This paper exploits the complementarity between optical/IR intensity maps with cosmic shear and galaxy clustering.
-The key idea is that different EBL contributors trace the large-scale structure with distinct kernels, so their cross-correlations with shear and with galaxy density carry diagnostic power that auto-spectra lack.
-IHL, by construction, follows the distribution of stars bound to haloes and hence correlates strongly with the gravitational field traced by cosmic shear maps.
-IGL, built from galaxies fainter than the masking threshold, also correlates with structure but with a different mass and redshift weighting set by the evolving luminosity function and halo occupation \citep{Lagache03,Dole04,Lim23}.
-By contrast, the high-redshift EoR component has little overlap with the low-redshift kernels of \Euclid shear and clustering, so its cross-signal is strongly suppressed.
-These differences, when combined with SPHEREx’s ten near-IR bands spanning 0.75--5.0\,$\si{\micron}$ in the deep fields, provide the basis for a multi-band, multi-probe approach to separate IHL, IGL, and EoR contributions.
+The key idea is that different EBL contributors trace the large-scale structure with distinct (bias-weighted) redshift kernels, and therefore their cross-correlations with shear and with galaxy density carry diagnostic power that auto-spectra lack.
+IHL, likely originating from tidally stripped stars, merger debris, and other diffuse stellar components within haloes, is treated as a diffuse stellar component associated with dark matter haloes \citep{Purcell07,Cooray12}.
+By construction, it follows the distribution of stars bound to haloes and hence correlates strongly with the gravitational field traced by cosmic shear maps.
+IGL, built from galaxies fainter than the masking threshold, also correlates with structure, but with a different mass and redshift weighting set by the evolving luminosity function and halo occupation \citep{Lagache03,Dole04,Lim23}.
+By contrast, the high-redshift EoR component has little overlap with the low-redshift kernels of \Euclid shear and clustering, and its cross-signal is therefore strongly suppressed.
+However, this contrast helps isolate the EoR contribution once the low-redshift components are better constrained by the cross-correlations.
+These differences, when combined with SPHEREx’s ten spectrally cladded broad bands spanning 0.75--5.0\,$\si{\micron}$ in the deep fields, provide the basis for a multi-band, multi-probe approach to separate the IHL, IGL, and EoR contributions.